cloud-gov/cg-site/_posts/2022-04-06-encrypted-container-to-container-networking.md

 excerpt: A new update to Container-to-Container networking allows developers to enable encryption of traffic between applications using SSL/TLS.
 ---

-The cloud.gov platform now offers developers the ability to encrypt container-to-container traffic using SSL/TLS, providing more security for your applications' internal communications.
+The Cloud.gov platform now offers developers the ability to encrypt container-to-container traffic using SSL/TLS, providing more security for your applications' internal communications.
 This feature is also a step towards zero trust security.

 ## About Container-to-Container Networking